herrkaefer/psycopgr/README.md

 `psycopgr` is a Python wrapper of [pgRouting](http://pgrouting.org/) with one purpose:

-**computing routes from nodes to nodes on real map.**
+**Computing routes on real map for humans.**

-Tested on
+Tested with

-- Python 2.7.12 and Python 3.6.5
+- Python 3.6.5
-- PostgreSQL 9.5.4
+- PostgreSQL 11.2
-- PostGIS 2.2.2
+- PostGIS 2.5.2
-- pgRouting 2.2.4
+- pgRouting 2.6.2
+- osm2pgrouting 2.3.6

 ## Installation